Find a Language

 The Khoisan families describe three unrelated smaller families containing 30 languages which are spoken by 300,000 people.
 Other small language families include Mande and Ubangian which each contain 70 languages.
-There is also a large amont of creole languages in Africa, where multilingualism has caused languages blend.
+There are a large amount of creole languages in Africa, where multilingualism has caused languages to blend.

 English, French, German, Portuguese, Italian and Spanish are spoken across Africa typically as second or third languages for use in business and official purposes.
 Afrikaans is another Indo-European Language, developed from 17th century Dutch and various African languages, it is now spoken by at least 15 million people.